joshuasommerfeld/klaxons-at-dawn/README.md

 Each players first scene should describe a facet of their normal lives and explain how they found themselves on the transport that day.

-The Director goes last in scene order.
+The director goes last in scene order.
 When it's the directors turn, they describe a scene that escalates tensions with the zombie outbreak or the survivors and adds 1 to the relevant tension meter.
 The first director scene of the game should ALWAYS add 1 to the zombie tension meter.

 ## Escalations

-As the game progresses, PCs will fail.
-When this happens, tensions rise.
+As the game progresses, PCs will roll dice to see if their player character succeeds or fails at certain activities.
+When they fail, things get worse for the survivors.
-These are represented by tension meters, and when they overflow, an escalation event occurs.
+This is represented by **Tension Meters**, and when they overflow, an escalation event occurs.
 The game ends after the 5th escalation, triggering the final escalation.
 If the PCs made it to the utopian destination at the end of this, they did it!